10 Principles of Stoicism

 Rule 8: Progress Over Perfection (Small Wins Compound)

-Why perfectionism fails: Waiting for perfect conditions or perfect execution keeps you stuck.
-Small, consistent actions create massive results over time.
+Why perfectionism fails: Waiting for perfect timing or performance keeps you stuck.

 Rule 9: Stay Present (Stop Mental Time Travel)